Intelligent Sailing Model for Open Sea Navigation: Preliminaries

 To obtain realistic traffic on the open sea, the problem is to identify a model $\mathcal{M}$ with parameters $\Gamma$ that produces a trajectory $\xi$, which is compliant with the rule set $\mathcal{R}$.
 Additionally, the model should minimize the deviation from the desired trajectory $\xi^d$ characterized by a motion planning task $(\state_0, \mathcal{G})$:

 where $T$ is the maximum time step of the trajectory, $\state_i$ and $\state^d_i$ is that state at time step $i$ of the trajectory $\xi$ and $\xi^d$, respectively.
 The rule-compliant interactions have a higher priority than solving the motion planning task $(\state_0, \mathcal{G})$ accurately.
-The model $\mathcal{M}$ should have the following features: \begin{itemize} \item Interpretablity to ease validation and design of \ac{colregs} behavior by experts and authorities; \item Seamless adjustability so that it can be used for different traffic modes of different locations or times of the day; \item Modularity so that different vessel types can be used; \item Computational efficiency so that it is scalable to high traffic density and a viable solution for extensive testing of autonomous vessel algorithms. \end{itemize}
+The model $\mathcal{M}$ should have the following features: \begin{itemize} \item Interpretablity to ease validation and design of \ac{colregs} behavior by experts and authorities; \item Seamless adjustability so that it can be used for different traffic modes of different locations or times of the day; \item Modularity so that different vessel types can be used; \item Computational efficiency so that it is scalable to high traffic density and a viable solution for extensive testing of autonomous vessel algorithms. \item Realistic simulation frequency of 0.5 - 2 Hz should be computable faster than or at real time. \end{itemize}